Updated on October 3rd, 2023

 4th Amendment Violations

-If, based on the facts, the 4th amendment is implicated the Defendant, through his attorney, may file a motion to suppress the evidence.
+If, based on the facts, the 4th amendment is implicated the Defendant, through his or her San Diego drug possession lawyer, may file a motion to suppress the evidence.
 If the motion is granted, the case would be dismissed.